Halmstads BK: Champions

 With only 3 point in total in all away games saw Halmstads BK end up in 6th place in 1970.
 The year 1971 was turbulent, as manager Janne Holmberg left in the middle of the season due to a dispute with the board.
 Former top player Sylve Bengtsson replaced him and the club subsequently defeated Perstorps SK in the league final, securing 2nd place and qualifying for promotion to Allsvenskan.
-The spell in the top league lasted only 1 year, however, as the club ended up dead last, scoring only 14 goals that year.
+The spell in the top league lasted only 1 year, however, as the club ended up last, scoring only 14 goals that year.
 1973 saw the club again achieve promotion, this time under the leadership of Sven Agne Larsson, who led the club through 20 games in a row without a defeat.
 The club spent the next two years in Allsvenskan fighting off relegation, finishing in 11th place in 1974 and, in 1975, only surviving by beating GAIS on goal difference.
 In 1976 Halmstads BK hired Roy Hodgson as new manager and success came immediately, as the club went on to win Allsvenskan for the first time ever.
 The title was won in the second last game against IFK Norrköping.
 The last match against Östers IF was seen by 16000 people cheering for the team.
 Halmstads BK ended up in 8th place in 1977 season and Dynamo Dresden proved too strong in the first round of European Cup.
 Yet again the club ended in 8th place in 1978.
 Mats Jingblad was moved up from the club's youth system this year.
 Halmstads BK won their second title in 1979.